At a glance: Each time an app launches or displays in the foreground, the app sends an af_app_opened event.

 Total number of sessions per media source = number of installs + number of sessions.

 For example, a user installs an app and launches it on Sunday.
 On Monday, the user launches the app again.
-The number of sessions recorded for this user is 1.
+The number of sessions recorded for this user is 1, and the total number of sessions including the install session is 2.

 Session counting SDK methods